 More the Traffic More the Knowledge

-When customer use 1GB data on the 2G network it may take 30 days (Just for argument sake) and on 3G it might vanish in 22 days and on 4G it might take just 10 days to be consumed and the customer says what!!!, where is my data!!, and accuse provider of stealing his data/money.
-When we advertise something like Limitless Possibilities and its very Easy To Use, this marketing language needs to be explained to customers in their own easy way as this looks very deceptively simple to use but impressively difficult for some.
+When a customer uses 1 GB of data on the 2G network, it may take 30 days (Just for argument’s sake), on 3G it might vanish in 22 days, and on 4G it might take just 10 days to be consumed, and the customer says, What!!!
+Where is my data? and accuses the provider of stealing his data or money.
+When we advertise something like Limited Possibilities, which is very Easy To Use, this marketing language needs to be explained to customers in their own easy way, as it looks very deceptively simple to use but is impressively difficult for some.

-The tight interdependency between DPI, policy rules and policy enforcement presents a strong case for integration, to enable mobile operators to leverage DPI data in defining and enforcing policy while keeping complexity under control and enabling a fast time-to-market deployment.
+The tight interdependency between DPI, policy rules, and policy enforcement presents a strong case for integration to enable mobile operators to leverage DPI data in defining and enforcing policy while keeping complexity under control and enabling a fast time-to-market deployment.

 With PCRF capabilities and MNO’s service delivery engine, this is feasible.
-The PCEF (Policy and Charging Enforcement Function) select a PCC rule for each received packet by evaluating received packets against service data flow filters of PCC rules in the order of the precedence of the PCC rules.
-When a packet matches a service data flow filter, the packet matching process for that packet is completed, and PCC rule for that filter shall be applied.
+The PCEF (Policy and Charging Enforcement Function) selects a PCC rule for each received packet by evaluating received packets against service data flow filters of PCC rules in the order of precedence of the PCC rules.
+When a packet matches a service data flow filter, the packet matching process for that packet is completed, and the PCC rule for that filter shall be applied.

-MNO’s keep talking and advertising about 3G, 4G, 5G this G and that G and gives feeling to subscribers OMG but in reality subscribers smartphone rocks but providers network sucks.
-Well, what has happened and happening with tens of millions of customers around the globe is LTE Hell but they joined 4G LTE beautiful network.
-Rate capping and introducing expensive overage charges for bandwidth hoggers has become the norm.
+MNOs keep talking and advertising about 3G, 4G, 5G, this G and that G, giving subscribers the feeling of OMG, but in reality, subscribers’ smartphones rock, but providers’ networks stink.
+Well, what has happened and is happening with tens of millions of customers around the globe is LTE Hell, but they joined the beautiful 4G LTE network.
+Rate capping and introducing expensive overage charges for bandwidth hoggers have become the norm.

 The joint implementation of DPI and Policy enables operators to optimize network resource allocation, to segment their subscriber-ship effectively, and to create value-based, personalize services.
 This, in turn, may lead to improved network performance and utilization, a higher perceived value for the service, lower churn, and expanded revenue opportunities.
 When a service provider launches a super service that gives unlimited use of the latest app or just update fair-use policy, this needs time and clear communication.

-======================= About the Author ===================
+================================= About the Author ===============================

 Read about Author at: About Me